WesPeacock/nkonyadictionary/Settings/MDF.typ

 \mkrOverThis sn
 \-mkr

+\+mkr secmpd
+\nam Compound Subentry
+\desc This field is created by a script from a \se field when the \se contains a \ctyp _Compound_.
+See: se2setype.pl
+\lng vernacular
+\mkrOverThis sn
+\-mkr

+\+mkr secmpx
+\nam Complex Form Subentry
+\desc This field is created by a script from a \se field when the \se contains a \ctyp Complex_Form.
+See: se2setype.pl
+\lng vernacular
+\mkrOverThis sn
+\-mkr

+\+mkr seder
+\nam Derivative Subentry
+\desc This field is created by a script from a \se field when the \se contains a \ctyp _Derivative_.
+See: se2setype.pl
+\lng vernacular
+\mkrOverThis sn
+\-mkr

+\+mkr seid
+\nam Idiom Subentry
+\desc This field is created by a script from a \se field when the \se contains a \ctyp _Idiom_.
+See: se2setype.pl
+\lng vernacular
+\mkrOverThis sn
+\-mkr

+\+mkr sephv
+\nam Phrasal Verb Subentry
+\desc This field is created by a script from a \se field when the \se contains a \ctyp Phrasal_Verb.
+See: se2setype.pl
+\lng vernacular
+\mkrOverThis sn
+\-mkr

+\+mkr seundef
+\nam Subentry Undefined
+\desc This field is created by a script from a \se field when the \se contains an unknown or missing \ctyp.
+See: se2setype.pl
+\lng vernacular
+\mkrOverThis sn
+\-mkr

 \+mkr sg
 \nam Singular form
 \desc This is a special paradigm field used to give the singular form of the lexeme.
 (It is better to use the \pdl field set for this.)